New York Court Records

 In both TVB and Traffic Court cases, the defendant or their attorney may present witnesses and evidence during trial.
 Witnesses may testify in person or provide written testimonies.
 Your or your attorney will also get a chance to cross-examine the ticketing officer and any witness presented by the prosecutor.

-While you can testify at your own trial, you are not required by law to do so.
-After hearing all parties, the ALJ or Traffic Court judge will then come to a decision based on the evidence and testimony presented.
+While you can testify at your own trial, you may opt not to.
+After hearing all parties, the ALJ or Traffic Court judge will decide based on the evidence and testimony presented.
 If the judge decides that the evidence and testimonies provided do not convincingly prove the charge brought against you, you will be found not guilty.
-If the judge believes the evidence and testimonies provided during the hearing clearly supports the charge, you will be found guilty and fined accordingly.
-Other punishments may also be passed by the judge depending on your traffic record and the type of traffic violation involved.
+If the judge believes the evidence and testimonies provided during the hearing clearly support the charge, you will be found guilty and fined accordingly.
+The judge may also prescribe other penalties depending on your traffic record and the type of traffic violation involved.

 How to Postpone a Traffic Ticket Hearing in New York